fniessink/next-action/README.md

 The tools Mypy, Pylint, Pycodestyle, Pydocstyle, Bandit, Pyroma, and Vulture are used to check for quality issues in the Python code.
 Shellcheck is used evaluate the Bash code.
 Gherkin feature files are chcked with Gherkin-lint.
-And the Markdown files are evaluated with Markdownlint.
+The Markdown files are evaluated with Markdownlint.
+The Dockerfile is checked with Hadolint.

 #### Python